netbrain/zwift/zwift/README.md

 ## Contibute

-Would be nice to supply docker containers for other environments than nvidia gpu's.
-As I don't have a machine myself with intel or amd gpu's I require other to test and manage these images.

 If you would like to contribute, then please by all means ill accept PR's.
-A good starting point would be http://wiki.ros.org/docker/Tutorials/Hardware%20Acceleration